CAPIZ SHELLS AND HAND CRAFTED CAPIZ SHELL ITEMS

 (REF: Fisheries and aquaculture of window-pane shells".
 Malacological Society of London)

-Aside from being abundant in the province of Capiz, capiz shells are also abundant in the island of Samal in the Philippines, where 500 tons of capiz shells are harvested every other year.
-The capiz shells found around the island are harvested and transformed into various decorative products.
+The capiz shells are found around the island, harvested and transformed into various decorative products.
 As late as 2005, the residents of the island were trained to sustain the industry.
 However, the transfer of institutional knowledge to new generations to maintain the industry is in danger of being lost.

 (REF: Gonzaga, Robert (31 May 2012).
 "After Jessica Sanchez, Samal's capiz products now in limelight")